craftcms/docs/docs/4.x/config/README.md

 Craft can be configured to work in a way that makes sense for you, your team, and your infrastructure.

 Broadly, configuration refers to how Craft will behave in a particular environment.
-Most applications will only require [database connection information](db.md) to work, but as you get familiar with more of Craft's features, install plugins, or start using additional services, you may need to provide additional config.
+Most applications will only require [database connection information](db.md) to work, but as you get familiar with more of Craft’s features, install plugins, or start using additional services, you may need to provide additional config.

-We'll start by looking at how Craft builds its config in a context-aware way, then get into some specific options.
+We’ll start by looking at how Craft builds its config in a context-aware way, then get into some specific options.

 ::: tip
 [Project config](/project-config) is a discrete concept, but was designed to integrate with the core config system.
-We'll look at some examples in just a moment.
+We’ll look at some examples in just a moment.
 :::

 ## Where Configuration Happens

 ### Config Files

 The most common way to customize your Craft project is by editing files in the [`config/` folder](../directory-structure.md).
-These files serve as a canonical map of what customizations you've made to a project, and connect specific settings with [environment-specific values](#setting-and-resolving-options).
+These files serve as a canonical map of what customizations you’ve made to a project, and connect specific settings with [environment-specific values](#setting-and-resolving-options).

 | Concern | File Name(s) | Description
 | ------- | -------- | -----------